HomeStudiosDIY/HomeStudiosDIY/02 - HomeAssistant Prod/README.md

 <p align="right"><a href="#readme_top">back to top</a></p>

 <a id="Home_Assistant_Installation_on_Proxmox"></a>
-## Home Assistant Installation on Proxmox
+## Installation Process on Proxmox

 4 CPU